Best Sling Camera Bag of 2021

 As a longtime workhorse brand for photojournalists, Domke has been making durable, trustworthy bags for decades.
 The Domke F-5XB maintains its well-built, simple, understated design and gets its durability from its thick, waxed canvas.
 Domke believes, as do we, that if you care for this bag correctly, it will be with you for years.
 To set you off on the right foot for caring for this bag, they send you a container of wax.
 You have two choices in how to wear this model: either over the shoulder with a strap, or ditch the shoulder strap and wear it on your belt.
 We found that we used this bag when we were out with just one camera and needed to carry a couple of extra lenses and some accessories.

 This bag is simple, to the point of having almost no organizational pockets.
 Two drop-in pockets run the full length of the pack.
 The first one is under the Velcro flap on the front of the bag; the second is right behind the first, inside the bag, between the padding of the camera compartment and the waxed canvas.
 That pocket is big enough to slip in an iPad Mini if you wanted to.
-However, we wouldn't necessarily recommend doing that with no padding on the outside of that pocket, we wouldn't recommend it.
+However, we wouldn't necessarily recommend doing that with no padding on the outside of that pocket.
 We opted, instead, to store a notebook and pen in that pocket.